bmichele/spellCheck/README.md

 Analyzing sentences with misspelled words, it is possible to see how `EditDistanceCheck()` and `NorvigCheck()` usually return consistent results. `SemanticCheck()` returns funky results, but it might be used in combination with the other methods.
-For instance, it could be used in the computation of the candidates' scores (e.g. taking the candidates of the other methods and weighting the scores using the distance in the embedding space).
+For instance, it could be used in the computation of the candidates' scores (e.g. considering the context in which the misspelled word is used and providing the candidate with the highest semantic similarity).

 ## Files